BergQuester/v8tr.github.io/_posts/2018-01-27-notifications-pattern-or-anti-pattern.md

 All OOP design principles and patterns target single goal: deal with code complexity. `Notifications` most of the time lend themselves to the opposite.
 Projects that heavily use `Notification` and `NotificationCenter` API usually end up having spaghetti code that lacks clarity even for original developers.

 Follow the suggested rules of thumb if you have to deal with `Notifications`.
-Consider alternative communication patterns for your application, because for the majority of the cases the best choice is to simply opt out of notifications usage.
+Consider alternative communication patterns for your application, because for the majority of the cases the best choice is to simply opt out of `Notifications` usage.

 [adapter-def]: https://en.wikipedia.org/wiki/Adapter_pattern
 [facade-def]: https://en.wikipedia.org/wiki/Facade_pattern